bancorprotocol/webapp/README.md

 ### Git Strategy

 Please create new features in new branches forked from `staging` and submit work at the end of your session as a Drafted PR towards staging.

+## Liquidity Protection Terminology

+Single Reserve Token Staking / Single mode: Protecting a bare reserve token, either reserve tokens of a pool.
+BNT or ETH or Whatever.

+Pool Token Staking / Double mode: Protecting pool tokens for a pool.

+Whitelisted pools support both single mode and double mode.

+- Most cases the user will wanna single mode.
+- But if the user is already holding pool tokens, they might still want to stake them to a whitelisted pool, which 'Protect My Token' needs to go to.

+Non-whitelisted pools only support double mode.